looperrwang/iOSSystemLibStudy/iOSSystemLibStudy/OpenGLES/OpenGL ES Programming Guide - 翻译.md

 >
 > If your application spends a lot of time performing calculations inside OpenGL ES, and you’ve already taken steps to pick ideal data formats, your application might gain an additional benefit by enabling multithreading for the OpenGL ES context.
 A multithreaded OpenGL ES context automatically creates a worker thread and transfers some of its calculations to that thread.
 On a multicore device, enabling multithreading allows internal OpenGL ES calculations performed on the CPU to act in parallel with your application, improving performance.
 Synchronizing functions continue to block the calling thread.
 >
-> To enable OpenGL ES multithreading, set the value of the [multiThreaded](https://developer.apple.com/documentation/opengles/eaglcontext/1624881-multithreaded) property of your [EAGLContext](https://developer.apple.com/documentation/opengles/eaglcontext) object to YES.
+> To enable OpenGL ES multithreading, set the value of the [multiThreaded](https://developer.apple.com/documentation/opengles/eaglcontext/1624881-multithreaded) property of your [EAGLContext](https://developer.apple.com/documentation/opengles/eaglcontext) object to `YES`.
 >
 > Note: Enabling or disabling multithreaded execution causes OpenGL ES to flush previous commands and incurs the overhead of setting up the additional thread.
 Enable or disable multithreading in an initialization function rather than in the rendering loop.
 >